cloud57-de/cloud57-site/content/projects/drtodolittle.md

 weight: 5
 draft: false
 ---
-[Dr ToDo Little](https://www.drtodolittle.de) ist eine einfache ToDo List implementiert mit AngularJS, Apache Camel, Apache Groovy und Camunda.
+[Dr ToDo Little](https://www.drtodolittle.de) is a simple ToDo-List-App implemented with AngularJS, Apache Camel, Apache Groovy and Camunda.

-Die Applikation besteht aus mehreren Teilen.
-Der Client ist eine Single Page Application (SPA) implementiert mit AngularJS.
-Die App ist responsive und passt sich somit dem entsprechenden Anzeigegerät an.
+The application consists of several parts.
+The client part is a Single Page Application (SPA) implemented with AngularJS.
+The app is responsive and thus adapts to the corresponding display device.

-Die Benutzung der Applikation ist extrem einfach gehalten.
-Ziel ist es keine überladene ToDo Liste mit möglichst vielen Funktionalitäten zu erstellen, sondern sie soll in aller erster Linie einfach zu bedienen sein.
+The use of the application is kept extremely simple.
+The goal is not to create an overloaded ToDo-List-App with as many functionalities as possible, but above all, it should be easy to use.

-Auf dem Server wird Spring Boot mit Apache Camel verwendet.
-Die REST Schnittstelle ist mit der CAMEL REST DSL erstellt.
-Die übergeben Daten werden mit Hilfe von Camel Prozessoren, die in Groovy implementiert sind, transfomiert und dann an eine Camunda BPM Engine weitergeleitet.
+The server uses Spring Boot with Apache Camel.
+The REST interface is created with the CAMEL REST DSL.
+The transferred data is transformed by means of Camel processors, which are implemented in Groovy, and then forwarded to a Camunda BPM engine.

-Die Persistierung und die Verwaltung der ToDo Liste erfolgt in Camunda.
+The persistence and administration of the ToDo list takes place in Camunda.

 [Dr ToDo Little Website](https://www.drtodolittle.de)